In this post, we have discussed a few of the Ancient Hospitality Customs that have set the standards for the modern hospitality industry.

 Ancient Greek hospitality is commonly associated with Xenia, which is a relationship that is created between two people from different countries or regions.

 Hospitality customs in the Odyssey stress on Xenia.
-Hospitality in Odyssey stressed upon guest-friendship as a normal ritual.
+Hospitality in Odyssey stressed guest-friendship as a normal ritual.

 Greeks were very hospitable in ancient times, partly because the people believed that hospitality was a commandment and requirement from the Gods.